-SEPs: General Information
+Supplemental Environmental Project: General Information

-- What is a Supplemental Environmental Project?
+- What is a Supplemental Environmental Project ("SEP")?

-- What is the commission’s approach to SEPs?
+- What is the Commission's approach to SEPs?

 - Why should I consider a SEP?

-What is a Supplemental Environmental Project?
+What is a SEP?

-What is the commission’s approach to SEPs?
+What is the Commission’s approach to SEPs?

 Why should I consider a SEP?

-If you are interested in participating in a SEP, you may:
+If interested in participating in a SEP: